-After application of the equity method, the Group determines whether it is necessary to recognise an impairment loss on the Group's investment in associates and joint venture.
-The Group determines at each reporting date whether there is any objective evidence that investment in associates or joint venture is impaired.
-If this is the case, the Group calculates the amount of impairment as being the difference between the recoverable amount of associates and joint venture and its carrying value and recognises the impairment in the consolidated statement of income.
+After application of the equity method, the Group determines whether it is necessary to recognise an impairment loss on the Group's investment in joint venture and associates.
+The Group determines at each reporting date whether there is any objective evidence that investment in a joint venture or associates is impaired.
+If this is the case, the Group calculates the amount of impairment as being the difference between the recoverable amount of the joint venture and associates and its carrying value and recognises the impairment in the consolidated statement of income.

-e.
+d.
 Fair values